 I have seen a cartoon recently that gives me a chuckle, and prompts reflection, every time I think of it.
 In the foreground, the cartoon features a male physician sitting at his desk, looking at an X-ray.
 On the other side of the desk, we see the patient whose X-ray the physician has in hand.
-Although the cartoon is in Spanish, and the physician addresses his patient as “señor Gustavo,” I can hardly imagine a reader in the U.S. who wouldn’t recognize the patient as one of Jim Henson’s most famous Muppets, Kermit the Frog, who croons the song, “Bein’ Green,” with its well-known line, “It’s not easy bein’ green.”
+Although the physician addresses his patient as “señor Gustavo” (the cartoon is in Spanish), I can hardly imagine a reader in the U.S. who wouldn’t recognize the patient.
+The patient is one of Jim Henson’s most famous Muppets, Kermit the Frog, who croons the song, “Bein’ Green,” with its well-known line, “It’s not easy bein’ green.”

-In the X-ray that the physician is holding, we can see the bones of a human forearm inside the outline of the patient’s body, the wrist at neck level, and the hand occupying the head, thumb beneath the lower jaw and the rest — well, you know how a puppet works.
+In the X-ray that the physician is holding, we can see the bones of a human forearm inside the outline of the patient’s body.
+The wrist is at neck level, and the hand is occupying the head, the thumb beneath the lower jaw and … well, you know how a puppet works.
 Loosely translated, the physician is saying to Kermit, who has been known as “la rana Gustavo” — Gustavo the Frog — in Spain, “Have a seat, Mr. Gustavo … what I have to tell you may come as a complete shock.”
-There is another version of this cartoon making its way around Facebook, I’ve found, in which the physician’s words to Kermit are rendered, “What I’m about to tell you is gonna change your life forever.
-Are you really sure you want to know it?”
-To see the cartoon, click here.
+There is another version of this cartoon that I’ve seen on Facebook in which the physician’s words to Kermit are rendered, “What I’m about to tell you is gonna change your life forever.
+Are you really sure you want to know it?“

-When I think about this cartoon, I find myself reflecting on what Kermit hasn’t realized on his own, presumably, and is about to learn from his physician: in spite of any sense of autonomy and independence that Kermit has experienced and thought of himself as having in his life, he has been a puppet — not in nearly as much control of himself as he may have imagined.
-For me, this idea parallels a realization that I often experience, contrastingly, whenever I have been feeling especially stymied or “stuck” — so, not free — in my life, either with a sense of being victimized, or angry at and blaming a situation, another person, or other people for my discontent or pain.
-In these scenarios — and frequently only when things start to shift, unfortunately — I realize with a groan that I have been a puppet of sorts, subjecting myself to limited ways of thinking and talking about what I have identified as “the problem,” whatever that may be.
-I have been a puppet to perspectives that have not been working for me, in other words, and I did not even notice.
-Being held, so tightly and unconsciously, in the grip of these particular ways of thinking and talking has been the real issue for me all along!
+When I think about this cartoon, I find myself reflecting on what Kermit hasn’t seemed to realize on his own, and is about to learn from his physician.
+In spite of any sense of freedom that Kermit has experienced and thought of himself as having in his life, he has been a puppet.
+He has not been in nearly as much control of himself as he may have imagined.
+For me, this idea parallels a realization I’ve often experienced whenever I’ve been feeling stymied or stuck.
+In these moments — though usually only when my perspective has already begin to shift, unfortunately — I realize that I’ve been subjecting myself to limiting ways of thinking and talking.
+I realize that, in feeling stymied and stuck, I’ve been a puppet to perspectives that haven’t been working for me, and that I didn’t even notice!

-How do you deal with finding yourself a puppet to perspectives that harm or hinder you, rather than help you, or even other people?
-If you took to heart the idea that you can choose to think and talk about things in ways that work for you and others, that you don’t have to be a puppet to the less helpful ways, how would this change you — your life — forever?
+How do you deal with “bein’ green” — finding yourself a puppet to perspectives that harm or hinder you, rather than help you?
+If you took to heart the idea that you can choose to think about things in ways that work for you, and for others, that you don’t have to be a puppet to the less helpful ways, how would this change you — your life — forever?

 Featured image credit: alptraum / 123RF Stock Photo